THE DIALOGUE DRAWINGS: Exhibited in 2021 these Pen and Inks invoke fantastical conversations and are often as simple as a single line.

 Good Morning, where are my shoelaces?
 Who are you?

 The behavioral Psychologist B. F. Skinner had designed it.
 He marketed it under the name of ‘The Baby Tender’.
 In our family it was simply referred to as ‘The Box’.
 My brother and sister also lived in the box, but not at the same time that I did.
 In the box I was unencumbered, with no need for blankets, as a diapered infant I could roll about and eventually, as I grew, I could enjoy toys that were hung in the box.
-I was taken out of the box to be fed and, I am told, also to be played with.
+I am told that I was taken out of the box to be fed and played with.

-While many are horrified by the concept I believe that the box, in some ways, echoed the womb, except of course for the fact that it had large windows.
+The box did become the source of some negative urban lore on University campuses in the 60's.
+While many are horrified by the concept and denigrate it as a behavioral experiment; I believe that the box, in some ways, echoed the womb, except of course for the fact that it had large windows.
 There was complete freedom without blankets pinning me to the bottom of a crib.
 I had my own creative control and it was uniformly warm.

 The Skinner Series is a reflection on situations, emotions and thought.
 It uses texts including partially hidden words in a manner illustrating the vagaries of what we may recognize, divulge or choose to carry as potentially secretive circumstances.
 It co-relates the psychological experiences of emotional thought and visceral reaction.